openclimatedata/pyhector/README.rst

     sudo apt-get install libboost-filesystem-dev libboost-system-dev

-On macOS *Boost* is available through the Homebrew package manager:
+On macOS *Boost* is available through the Homebrew package manager, it might be advisable to use a Homebrew installed Python for installing **pyhector**:

 .. code:: bash